If you are interested in Bitcoin or have are interested in investing in Bitcoin, you need to stay up to date with the latest up to date pricing.

 In 2014, The IRS announced its stance on Cryptocurrency and its legal status.
 While virtual currencies do not have legal tender status in any jurisdiction, they operate like “real” currency in that they are accepted as a medium of exchange.
 Cryptocurrency is treated as property for US tax purposes and any transactions are treated as property transactions.
 Because more and more governments are adopting cryptocurrency as a legal payment method, the price of Bitcoin is steadily increasing.

 A growing number of online merchants are accepting Bitcoin; In April 2017 Japan announced that Bitcoin would become an official payment method.
-Soon after, 260,000 stores announced that they would be accepting bitcoin by Summer 2017.
+Soon after, 260,000 stores announced that they would be accepting Bitcoin by Summer 2017.
 With the limited supply of Bitcoin and increasing widespread adoption, the price of Bitcoin will continue to rise.
+A growing number of companies are now allowing you to add Bitcoin to your retirement account.